Diarrhea in Cats

 Diarrhea in cats is characterized by soft or liquid stool that results from infection or inflammation of the intestines.

-During regular digestion, a cat’s intestines contract and relax in a specific sequence (called peristalsis), which helps to pass partially digested food along the intestines until it is fully digested and the remains are ready to leave the body as feces.
+During regular digestion, a cat’s intestines contract and relax in a specific sequence (called peristalsis).
+This process helps to pass partially digested food along the intestines until it is fully digested, and the remains are ready to leave the body as feces.

 When there is a problem in the intestines, these contractions often increase, leading to the cramping, discomfort, and the urgency of diarrhea.
-If your cat is sick or experiencing a gastrointestinal issue, her body does not have the time or capacity to absorb liquid and nutrients and it is all lost as diarrhea.
+If your cat is sick or experiencing a gastrointestinal issue, her body does not have the time or capacity to absorb liquid and nutrients, which all become lost as diarrhea.
 As a result, your cat may not want to eat or may vomit any food she does take in.
 Diarrhea can quickly lead to dehydration in cats.

 Cats can experience acute diarrhea or chronic diarrhea.

-• Acute diarrhea comes on quickly and resolves within a few days.
+- Acute diarrhea comes on quickly and lasts for only a short period of time.
 It is very rarely a serious medical concern.
+Most cases of diarrhea are acute and will resolve on their own within 1-5 days.

 Types of Diarrhea in Cats

 Diarrhea can look different depending on the cause.
-As gross as it sounds, being able to describe it to your veterinarian (or even show her a picture) can go a long way in helping to diagnose and treat your cat.
+Being able to describe it to your veterinarian (or even show her a picture) can go a long way in helping to diagnose and treat your cat.

 Watery diarrhea: This is often what happens when your cat has already expelled all of the fecal material she has but continues to feel the urge to defecate.
 It can also happen if there is an obstruction preventing fecal material from passing normally.

-Bloody diarrhea: Red, bloody diarrhea in cats can happen for a lot of different reasons.
-There may be just a little bit of blood visible on the outer surface of the diarrhea or it can seem as if the diarrhea is pure blood.
+Bloody diarrhea: Red, bloody diarrhea in cats can happen for several reasons.
+You may see small amounts of blood visible on the outer surface of the diarrhea, or the diarrhea may be completely bloody.
 Any diarrhea with blood (or formed stool with blood) is a reason to take your cat to the veterinarian.

 Diarrhea with mucus: This type of diarrhea in cats indicates irritation to the inner lining of the intestines.
 Normally, a layer of mucus protects the cells of the intestines from any irritation caused by fecal material as it passes through.
 Once irritation starts, that lining becomes unstable and attaches to the fecal material as it passes through, then out.
-If the diarrhea is mostly mucus, that may indicate that there is something stuck, preventing normal passage of fecal material.
+If the diarrhea is mostly mucus, that may indicate an obstruction, preventing normal passage of fecal material.

 White-gray diarrhea: Diarrhea may not be the same color as normal, healthy cat stool.
 A white-gray, pasty diarrhea is commonly associated with the parasite coccidia.
 Sometimes coccidia causes white diarrhea while other times it may look more yellow.
 Coccidia is a single-celled organism that causes diarrhea mostly in kittens and unhealthy cats or those in overcrowded situations.
 Coccidia requires prescription treatment from your veterinarian.

 Dark (tarry) diarrhea: This type of diarrhea in cats (also known as melena) indicates digested blood.
 This means that the source of the blood is located in the early part of the gastrointestinal system—the esophagus, the stomach, or the first section of the intestines (duodenum).
-The blood has a dark color because it has been digested along with the food as it travels through the intestines.
+The blood has a dark color because it has been digested along with food as it travels through the intestines.
 Cats are much less likely than humans to experience stomach ulcers, but they are one cause of tarry stool.
-Dark diarrhea is a reason to take your cat to the veterinarian right away.
+If you notice dark diarrhea coming from your cat, you should contact our veterinarian right away.

 What Causes Diarrhea in Cats?